plotly/dash-labs/docs/05-ComponentPlugingPattern.md

 ![](https://i.imgur.com/yy6MQyB.gif)

 The `DataTablePlugin.get_processed_dataframe` method applies all serverside filtering and sorting to the input DataFrame, allowing the callback to use this data in a plotly express figure.
 The example passes the preprocessed DataFrame, `dff`, to `get_output_values`.
-As a performance optimization, because we know that this DataFrame has already been preprocessed there is no nee for `get_output_values` to perform this preprocessing a second time.
+As a performance optimization, because we know that this DataFrame has already been preprocessed there is no need for `get_output_values` to perform this preprocessing a second time.
 Setting `preprocessed=True` tells `get_output_values` to skip the preprocessing step and display the input DataFrame as-is.

 ## Component plugin without callback definition
 The Component Plugin interface provides a convenience `install_callback` method that will automatically install a callback to enable the plugin's default behavior.
 In the case of the `DataTablePlugin`, this shortcut can be used if the contents of the input `DataFrame` never need to change.